nwon24/nlp/nlp.md

 algorithm called backpropagation is used.
-Conceptually, this means starting by calculating the partial derivatives with respect to the weights, biases, and activations in the final layer, and then using those values to calculate the partial derivatives of the previoius layer, and so on.
+Conceptually, this means starting by calculating the partial derivatives with respect to the weights, biases, and activations in the final layer, and then using those values to calculate the partial derivatives of the previous layer, and so on.

 Let's go back to the equation
 $$x^{i+1}_k=f\left(\sum_{t=1}^{n_{i}} x^i_tw^i_t+b^{i+1}_k\right).$$